micmejia/bible-dump/AMPC/Matthew/Matt 4.md

-At once they left their nets and [^n]became His disciples [sided with His party and followed Him].
+At once they left their nets and became His disciples [sided with His party and followed Him].